Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-10.md

 **Q:** Can you use static typing in JS?

 **A:** Nope.
-TypeScript is another language separate from JS and must be compiled into vanilla JS to be used.
+TypeScript is another language separate from JS and must be compiled into vanilla JS.
+So, you can't use static typing in JS but you can use static typing in TypeScript and compile TypeScript to JS.

 <!-- > -->